 As you know, ITIL (Information Technology Infrastructure Library) is the most successful and widely used ITSM Framework in the world.
-It is no secret that organizations across the globe have grown and reached the zenith of opulence by simply practicing the ITIL 4 ITIL v3 guidelines.
+It is no secret that organizations across the globe have grown and reached the zenith of opulence by simply practising the ITIL 4 ITIL v3 guidelines.

 One great thing about ITIL is that it keeps itself updated.